alexdevero/alex-devero-blog/__drafts__/draft--desctructuring-in-javascript.md

 ## Destructuring objects

 When it comes to destructuring objects there are some differences.
-First difference is that you have to use curly brackets instead os square.
-Second difference is that the order of variable you want to assign doesn't matter.
+The first difference is that you have to use curly brackets instead of square brackets.
+The second difference is that the order of variable you want to assign doesn't matter.
 The reason is that, with object, destructuring works a bit differently.

 When you work with objects, JavaScript doesn't care about some order.
 It doesn't use it.
 Instead, it uses object properties.
 This is the third difference.
 You don't use random variable names to assign values from an object.
 Instead, you use names of existing properties to get values of those properties.